 Rerun has built-in support for batch data.
 Whenever you have a collection of things that all have the same type, rather than logging each element individually, you can log the entire collection together as a single "Batch".
 This provides significant benefits in terms of storage and compute.

-Some examples of batched data include points in a pointcloud, bounding boxes for detected objects, or tracked keypoints in a skeleton.
+Some examples of batched data include points in a point cloud, bounding boxes for detected objects, tracked keypoints in a skeleton, or a collection of line strips.

-- When an entity is batched, the individual elements are called "Instances".
+- When an entity is batched, it's components individual elements are called instances.

 When using batched entities there are a few restrictions: